How the eCommerce Directive is affected by the transition period.

 This covers the vast majority of online service providers, for example online retailers, video sharing sites, search tools, social media platforms and internet service providers.

-The Directive refers to this as your ‘place of establishment’, and is the fixed establishment where you pursue your economic activity for an indefinite period of time.
+For the purposes of the Directive, your ‘place of establishment’ is the fixed establishment where you pursue your economic activity for an indefinite period of time.
 It is not simply where the technologies are that are needed to provide your service.
 See paragraph (19) of the recitals to the Directive for further guidance.

 - questions about agreements or practices governed by cartel law